copperwater/xNetHack/doc/xnh-changelog-7.0.md

   name if you have visited their shop previously.
 - Monks will stop seeing "You feel guilty" messages after eating meat enough times.
+- The levels with the stairs to the Mines, Sokoban, and Vlad's Tower have special ambient level sounds.
+The Sokoban and Vlad ones only persist until you have finished the first level of Sokoban and killed Vlad, respectively.

 ### Architectural changes

+- Add a function sokoban_solved() which determines whether a given Sokoban level is solved.